Chiral anomaly for V-A fields in four- and six-dimensional curved space: Discussion

 In this article, the first calculation of the chiral U(1) anomaly in the nonabelian V-A model in four- and six-dimensional curved space was performed.
 The covariant gauge anomaly $G$ for the left-handed Weyl fermion is also derived by a similar method:

-The general form of the gauge anomaly in the model in four-dimensional flat space is well-known~\cite{GA}, and the chiral U(1) anomaly is easily given from the gauge anomaly.
+The general form of the gauge anomaly in the model in four-dimensional flat space is well known~\cite{GA1,GA2,GA3,GA4,GA5a,GA5b,GA6a,GA6b,GA7,GA8}, and the chiral U(1) anomaly is easily given from the gauge anomaly.
 However, in curved space, a new term appears containing the Riemann curvature tensor $R^{ab}{}_{\mu\nu}$ with the axial-vector $A_{\mu}$.

 The leading terms of the chiral U(1) anomaly in any even-dimensional curved space are known to be expressed by a combination of the Dirac genus by the curvature tensor $R^{ab}{}_{\mu\nu}$ and the Chern character by the field strength $F_{\mu\nu}$ of the vector gauge field~\cite{DC}.
-The anomaly ${\mathcal A}$ can be rewritten as the total derivative $\nabla_{\mu} C^{\mu}$ because of the index theorem when $\{ {\ooalign{\hfil/\hfil\crcr${D}$}}, \gamma_{2n+1} \}=0$~\cite{Fujikawa,FS}.
+The anomaly ${\mathcal A}$ can be rewritten as the total derivative $\nabla_{\mu} C^{\mu}$ because of the index theorem when $\{ {\ooalign{\hfil/\hfil\crcr${D}$}}, \gamma_{2n+1} \}=0$~\cite{Fujikawa1,Fujikawa2,FS}.
 As is well known, the anomaly provides explicit chirality-breaking terms for the gauge-invariant and general covariant current.
 Although the modified current $J^{\mu} \equiv \bar{\psi} \gamma^{\mu} \gamma_{2n+1} \psi - C^{\mu}$ satisfies $\nabla_{\mu} J^{\mu} = 0$, the current $J^{\mu}$ does not preserve these symmetries.
 If the phase factor of the anomalous Jacobian from the functional measure of the path integral leads the $\theta$ vacuum in the presence of instantons, the zero-mode sector of the measure behaves abnormally.
 However, the anomaly terms containing the axial-vector field do not affect the relationship between the instanton and the $\theta$ vacuum because the terms are the divergence of the covariant quantities, and the Pontryagin index of the terms vanishes.
 In supergravity in higher even dimensions, the gravitino and gaugino may interact with odd-order tensors constituted by the fermions.
 The chiral U(1) anomaly in the model has similar topological properties.
 One may retain some of the leading terms of the anomaly in a model if one wants to explain physical phenomena.
 Note that then breakdown of the chiral and/or other symmetries appears.